newcleo-dev-team/lbh15/docs/files/lead.rst

 where :math:`T` is the lead temperature in :math:`[K]`.

-The two :math:`c_p(T)` correlations are shown below, together with the relative difference.
+The two :math:`c_p(T)` correlations are shown below, together with their relative difference.

 .. figure:: figures/cp_correlations.png
    :width: 700